Tiptronic Transmission: Manumatic by Another Name

 Downshifting requires moving the gear shift lever in the opposite direction.
 Notably, most manumatics switch to first gear automatically when you come to a full stop.
 All this shifting is accomplished without the benefit of a clutch pedal, supplying what some consider a happy medium between automatic and manual transmissions.

 As a footnote, some vehicles include steering wheel- or column-mounted paddle shifters, providing a supplemental way to shift the transmission.
 The advantage here is that both hands can always remain on the steering wheel.

 Not Quite a Manumatic

 There is another type of automatic transmission that may be operated in manual mode, depending on its design.
 Continuously variable transmissions (CVTs) dispense with traditional gears and use a rubber belt or chain-driven pulley instead.
 Instead of fixed-gear ratios, a CVT simulates an infinite number of shift points, aiming for greater efficiency.

 Just like an automatic, some CVTs (Nissan Xtronic, for example) offer a manual mode, allowing the driver to adjust the shift lever to switch gears.
 In this case, the automaker adds computer-controlled steps to mimic an automatic, achieving a similar feel as a manumatic.

+Check out all the drivetrain products available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on a tiptronic transmission, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.